 d.
-Once an investigation is complete, subject to the discretion of the appropriate county or district attorney and upon review and approval by the Attorney General, the Unit initiates criminal proceedings.
+Once an investigation is complete, if the evidence warrants and after notifying the appropriate county or district attorney, the Unit initiates criminal proceedings.
 An assigned attorney completes all aspects of the proceedings, including, but not limited to, researching applicable law, filing the complaint, preparing witnesses for hearing(s) and trial, preparing and filing necessary motions and/or responsive pleadings, preparing for and participating in hearings, depositions, and trials, and preparing and presenting appeals to appropriate courts as necessary.